goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 I wish I had better news for the lazy, but _human in the loop_ is the only sensible default when using AI.
 It is a significant risk to hand over maintenance of your product to a thing you do not control, with no hope of maintaining it yourself because the cost of understanding it became too steep to pay.

 Artificial intelligence is an aid, but one that will not reward passive participation the way many people hope it will.
-No tools or practices, however sophisticated, will build that understanding for you.
-This is inevitable because they operate at least one level below of where the engineering value is.
+No tools, however sophisticated, will build that understanding for you.
+This is inevitable because they operate at least one level below where the engineering value is.

 The best antidote I know is still to be involved in the process of creation.
 If you miss the opportunity, you can still rebuild the system in your head, or materially by rewriting its parts.[^rewrite]